REVIEW: The Snake Pit

 Academy Award winner Olivia de Havilland in The Snake Pit (1948)

-Director Litvak, a Soviet expatriate since 1925, became fascinated by psychiatric treatment while serving in the U.S. Army during WWII, where he often encountered soldiers suffering from what we would now call PTSD.
-When he came across a book by an author named Mary Jane Ward— that was based on her own struggles with mental illness— he took it to 20th Century Fox co-founder Darryl F. Zanuck to produce.
-By then, Olivia de Havilland was one of the brightest stars in town.
+While serving in the U.S. Army during WWII, Litvak became invested in psychiatric treatment, often encountering aquatinted soldiers suffering from what we would now call PTSD.
+When he came across a semi-autobiographical novel by author Mary Jane Ward— based on her own struggles with mental illness— he took it to 20th Century Fox’s powerful co-founder Darryl F. Zanuck to produce.
+Concurrently, Olivia de Havilland had established herself as one of the brightest stars in Hollywood.
 She had won an Oscar in 1946 for To Each His Own and achieved victory in a historic 1943 legal battle that freed her from a restrictive contract with Warner Bros.
-Her preference for unique, complex characters drew her to Litvak’s project, and she embarked on a period of intensive research once she was hired.
+Her preference for playing complicated, outside-of-the-box characters drew her to Litvak’s project, and she embarked on several months of intensive research once she was hired.

-Certainly a product of its time, The Snake Pit reinforces messaging about the status of women in the postwar decade while also nobly advocating for mental patients, a downtrodden social class too-often willfully forgotten by the general public.
-Claims have been made that over half of the U.S. enacted state-wide mental health reforms as a direct result of the movie.
-This is likely an exaggerated figure, but historians do seem to agree that the film at least generated substantial awareness and certainly assisted in building the momentum necessary for the improvement of heath care in its time.
+Amazing— yet still a product of its time, The Snake Pit reinforces messaging about the status of women in the 1940s (many modern critics have pointed out that Virginia is determined to be “cured” when she finally displays a willingness to return to her “proper role” as a wife and mother), while nobly advocating for the mentally ill.
+Claims have been made that over half the U.S. enacted state-wide health care reforms as a direct result of the movie.
+This is likely an exaggerated figure, but historians do seem to agree that it generated substantial awareness and certainly assisted in building the momentum necessary for improved conditions in the decades that followed.